Swaralifendar/Student_Dashboard/README.md

 ## **Screenshots Required for Submission**

-Please include the following screenshots in a folder named `screenshots/`:
+The screenshots are in a folder named `screenshots/`:

 1. **Full Dashboard – Home Page**
 2. **Light Mode**